 - Contact with the Creator.

-Never before has an operating model been offered in which the creator can create his community and ask for the money he believes he is due.
-Platforms like YouTube, Netflix, Spotify, and others operate on their own terms, and they have the right to remove your work or demonetize creators at any time.
+Never before has an operating model been offered where the creator can create his community and ask for the money he believes he is due.
+Platforms like YouTube, Netflix, Spotify, and others operate on their terms, and they have the right to remove your work or demonetize creators at any time.
 Patreon provides them with a reliable and long-term revenue stream.

 How Does Patreon Make Money: Business Model